homeymusic/mami.codi.R/README.md

 semitone step out of the trough: downward from M7 to P4 below and upward from m2 to P5 above.

+The green line in the plot above was generated using a smoothing sigma an order of magnitude broader than the default soothing sigma, 2.0 versus 0.2.
+At the broader resolution, the green line highlights the dissonance trough and ignore the consonance peak at P1.

-That is, at the resolution of an octave, the tonic pitch is the maximum consonance peak in the center of a dissonance trough.
+That is, at the resolution of an octave, MaMi.CoDi predicts a global maximum consonance peak in the center of a smoothed dissonance trough.

 At other resolutions, for example stringed instruments without frets, the nearest playable neighbors to P1 are not necessarily dissonant.